 Responsible and Trustworthy Generative AI

-In this video, Merve Hickok, Lecturer in Information, discusses the concept of generative AI and the need for responsible and trustworthy generative AI practices, underscoring the importance of collaboration and ethical considerations in the adoption and utilization of this technology.
+In this video, Merve Hickok, Data Science Ethics Lecturer in the School of Information, discusses the concept of generative AI and the need for responsible and trustworthy generative AI practices, underscoring the importance of collaboration and ethical considerations in the adoption and utilization of this technology.

 Transcript